 - Turn off Live Tiles by right-clicking on the Live Tiles and selecting Turn live tile off.

 - Disable Windows 10 Telemetry.
-You could use some Windows 10 Privacy Fixer Tools to achive the same easily.
+You could use some Windows 10 Privacy Fixer Tools to achieve the same easily.

 Other ideas are most welcome!